FrancisIGP/CCNA-Document/README.md

 - Star the project
 - Follow my Github page
 - Make an issue request if there are concerns

-### Notes
-- Document is unfinished (Version number will be incremented if there are updates)

 ### How to download:
 ![Capture](https://user-images.githubusercontent.com/75497349/108148191-4750f900-710b-11eb-8cf2-35d453064392.JPG)